 After the successful placement and layering of money from illegal proceeds, criminals need to find a way to integrate it back into the legal economy.
 This process is called integration.
-Integration is the final step of the money laundering process, as a result, it is tough to differentiate between illegal and legal wealth at this stage.
+Integration is the final stage of the money laundering process; as a result, it is tough to differentiate between illegal and legal wealth at this stage.

-However, just like during the placement and layering stage, there are ways to recognise integration activities.
+However, just like during the placement and layering stage, there are ways to recognize integration activities.
 We covered all that and more in this article, let's dive right in!

 What is Money Laundering?

-Money laundering is the process through which criminals masks proceeds from illegal activities to avoid law enforcement and relevant authorities.
-Basically, there are 3 stages of money laundering, which are - placement, layering and integration.
+Money laundering is the process through which criminals mask proceeds from illegal activities to avoid law enforcement and relevant authorities.
+Basically, there are 3 stages of money laundering, which are placement, layering and integration.

 What is Integration in Money Laundering?